-A day-to-day responsibility included with many social media management services is interacting with your followers, as well as commenters.
+A day-to-day responsibility included with many social media management services is interacting with your followers and commenters.
 For many businesses, this service is invaluable as it has a direct impact on brand awareness and brand loyalty.

 As a part of this service, your social media manager will adhere to your brand and company standards when engaging with your followers.
 They’ll also respond to users that leave negative comments, such as about a bad experience.

 For social media users, your company’s interaction with them demonstrates that you care.
 In many industries, that will set your business apart from your competitors.
-It can even become a selling point for consumers, especially since more than 65 percent of people use social media for customer service.
+It can even become a selling point for consumers, especially since more than 65% of people use social media for customer service.

-Ads are not the only way that your social media specialist will increase your followers, as well as your social media presence.
+Ads are not the only way that your social media specialist will increase your followers and social media presence.
 As a part of your social media management services, your provider may reach out to influencers and trusted organizations in your industry.

 That can lead to coverage of your company by those individuals, which can connect you with their followers.
 The result is more exposure for your brand, as well as the chance to earn more followers and clients.

 If you sell kitchen cabinets, for example, an influencer could highlight your product as a purchase for their renovated kitchen.
-They’ll create a post highlighting the experience on their social media, which you can then share to yours.
+They’ll create a post highlighting the experience on their social media account, which you can then share to yours.

 It’s a chance for you, as well as another organization, to gain coverage.